tyroguru/BPFTrace-hol/syscalls.md

 - Owing to a current architectural limit in BPF, BPFTrace restricts strings to be 64 bytes by default.
 We can increase these using the `BPFTRACE_STRLEN` environment variable to a maximum of 200 bytes.
 - `char *`'s must be explicitly converted to strings using the `str()` builtin.
-- The 'comm' builtin gives us the name of the process doing the write call.
+- The `comm` builtin gives us the name of the process doing the write call.
 - The output of multiple threads is interleaved. **Question**: can you think of another way of writing the script to obtain non-interleaved output?
 (HINT: it's a very simple modification!).

 #### Return probes

-As with any C function we only have a single return code from a syscall.
+As with any C function, we only have a single return value from a syscall.
 As an exercise, compare the return codes specified in the man pages with the output of `bpftrace -lv` for the following syscalls exit probes:

 - `close`
 - `mmap`